yannbertrand/macos-defaults/docs/finder/nsdocumentsavenewdocumentstocloud.md

       content: Choose whether the default file save location is on disk or iCloud
 ---

-# Save to disk or iCloud by default
+# Save to disk location

 Choose whether the default file save location is on disk or iCloud